Representation theorems for nonvariational solutions of the Helmholtz equation

 In the papers \cite{La24b}, \cite{La24c}, the author has analyzed the Neumann problem for the Laplace and the Poisson equation.
 In particular, the author has introduced a distributional normal derivative on the boundary for $\alpha$-H\"{o}lder continuous functions that have a Laplace operator in a Schauder space of negative exponent and has characterized the corresponding space for the first order traces.

 In \cite{La25}, \cite{La25a}, \cite{La25b}, the author has carried out the corresponding analysis for the Helmholtz equation.

-In the present paper, we plan to consider both the interior and the exterior Dirichlet and Neumann problems in an open subset $\Omega$ of ${\mathbb{R}}^n$ of class $C^{\max\{1,m\},\alpha}$ for some $m\in {\mathbb{N}}$, $\alpha\in]0,1[$ and to prove corresponding existence theorems for solutions that can be written as sums of layer potentials.
+In the present paper, we plan to consider both the interior and the exterior Dirichlet and Neumann problems for the Helmholtz equation in an open subset $\Omega$ of ${\mathbb{R}}^n$ of class $C^{\max\{1,m\},\alpha}$ for some $m\in {\mathbb{N}}$, $\alpha\in]0,1[$ and to prove corresponding existence theorems for solutions that can be written as sums of acoustic layer potentials.
 Here we note that $\Omega$ may be multiply connected.

 Case $m=0$ corresponds the case in which solutions may not have a classical normal derivative at the boundary points of $\Omega$ and that may have an infinite Dirichlet integral around the boundary of $\Omega$.
 Namely for solutions that do not belong to the classical variational setting and that we address to as `nonvariational'.
 Case $m\geq 1$ instead corresponds to the classical case.